AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 **`publish`** - Publishes the given `events` once the caller subscribes to the resulting `Flux`.

 This method returns events that were published.
-Note that the returned events may be different from those the user has publishing, granted an [interceptor](#interceptors) has been registered which modifies events.
+Note that the returned events may be different from those the user has published, granted an [interceptor](#interceptors) has been registered which modifies events.

 ```java
 class EventPublisher {